 Course Descriptions and Syllabi

-In addition to Hebrew, you can take elective courses in the following diverse areas:
+During the semester, you can take elective courses in the following diverse areas:

 • Jewish Civilization, Religion and History